vseryakov/alpinejs-app/README.md

 - A `x-template` directive remains empty until the `template` variable is populated by clicking the 'Show' button, which triggers the component's toggle method to render the `example` template in the contained div.
 The `.show` modifier keeps the div hidden until template is set.
 - The `example` template is defined in the `examples/example.html` file and bundled into bundle.js.

-Nothing much, all the work is done by Alpinejs actually.
+Nothing much, all the work is done by Alpine.js actually.

 ## Directive: `x-template`